ItzAshu397/Face-Recognition-App/README.md

 `@react-navigation/stack`

 # How to run the project
-To run the project on Android type `expo android`
+To run the project on Android type `expo start --android`

-To run the project on IOS type `expo ios`
+To run the project on IOS type `expo start --ios`

-To run the project on web type `expo start`
+To run the project on web type `expo start` or `expo start --web`